OAAX-standard/OAAX/docs/Getting Started.md

 ### Download the conversion toolchain

-You can download the conversion toolchain for each XPU from their respective repositories or using the links below:
+You can download the conversion toolchain for each XPU from their respective documentation page or using the links below:

 - [Intel toolchain](https://oaax.nbg1.your-objectstorage.com/conversion-toolchain/latest/INTEL/oaax-intel-toolchain.tar)
 - [NVIDIA toolchain](https://oaax.nbg1.your-objectstorage.com/conversion-toolchain/latest/NVIDIA/oaax-nvidia-toolchain.tar)